-What Is Cloudflare CDN
+What is Cloudflare

-Cloudflare is a content delivery network which also provides Internet security services and distributed domain name servers acting as a reverse proxy for websites.
+Cloudflare is a content delivery network that also provides Internet security services and distributed domain name servers acting as a reverse proxy for websites.
 Cloudflare protects, speeds up, and improves the reliability of a website or mobile application.